 HealthyWomen (HW) is the nation's leading independent health information source for women.
 Our core mission is to educate, inform and empower women to make smart health choices for themselves and their families.
-For more than 20 years, millions of women have been coming to HW for answers to their most pressing and personal health care questions.
+For nearly 30 years, millions of women have been coming to HW for answers to their most pressing and personal health care questions.
 Through our wide array of online and print publications, HW provides health information that is original, objective, reviewed by medical experts and reflective of the advances in evidence-based health research.

 HealthyWomen, a nonprofit organization, has a long history of providing unbiased and accurate health information and has earned the trust of consumers and health care providers, as well as nonprofit and corporate partners and the media.
 HW is widely referenced in print, broadcast and online venues, and its website, www.HealthyWomen.org®, was named one of the "Top 100 Websites for Women" by ForbesWoman.
 In addition, Dr. Mehmet Oz recommended the site as his choice "for one-stop women's health advice" in O, The Oprah Magazine.

 HealthyWomen also has a strong network of women's centers, clinics, health care systems and other health-delivery partners across the country through which it distributes its print materials.

 HealthyWomen's award-winning website, www.HealthyWomen.org, was one of the first sites dedicated solely to women's health and is recognized nationally as a go-to source for trustworthy health information for women.
 This dynamic, comprehensive resource gives women the latest health information, including news updates, health tips, resources and extensive coverage of hundreds of health topics.